 1. Know your numbers.

 What are these numbers?
-First, how much debt do you exactly have.
+First, how much debt do you exactly have?
 Second, how much is the minimum amount due for each credit card you have.
 Third, how much is your actual take-home income.
-And lastly, how much is your necessary expenses each month.
+And lastly, how much are your necessary expenses each month.